VanceLongwill/CPlusPlus/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - -
 Program 2.cpp

-Declare an integer array of size 50
+Declare an integer array of size 50.
-Fill the elements of the array with random numbers between 120 and 300
+Fill the elements of the array with random numbers between 120 and 300.
-Swap the successive two elements of the array a[0] will be swapped with a[1], a[2] with a[3], a[4] with a[5], …., a[48] with a[49]
+Swap the successive two elements of the array. a[0] will be swapped with a[1], a[2] with a[3], a[4] with a[5], …., a[48] with a[49].
-Display the elements of the array
+Display the elements of the array.
 - - - - - - - - - - - - - - - - - - - - - - - - - -

 Recursive Function Example.cpp